Santogold (album)

 Santogold (Note: Titled Santigold in some streaming services and post-2009 re-releases.) is the debut studio album by musician and singer Santigold (who performed as Santogold at the time of the album's release).
-It was released on April 29, 2008 in the United States through Downtown Records and on May 12 in the United Kingdom through Lizard King and Atlantic Records.
+It was released on April 29, 2008, in the United States through Downtown Records and on May 12 in the United Kingdom through Lizard King and Atlantic Records.
 The album was recorded within eight weeks in New York City at Schoolhouse and Pitch Black Studios.
 It was written and produced primarily by Santigold and former Stiffed bandmate John Hill, alongside contributions from other producers, including Diplo, Switch and Disco D, and vocal appearances from Spank Rock and Trouble Andrew.

 This album incorporates a variety of musical styles, such as new wave, punk, electro, reggae and dub, with the aim of defying boundaries and genre classification.
 This genre-defying approach awarded the album with praise from music critics.
 It earned multiple spots on music publications' year-end lists of the best albums of the year, as well as on several decade-end lists.
 The record charted in the United States, United Kingdom, Ireland, Netherlands, France and Belgium, and spawned the singles "Creator", "L.E.S.
 Artistes", "Lights Out", and "Say Aha".

 Recording, music and development

 Santogold was written and recorded in the span of eight weeks.
 When working on the album, Santigold aimed to defy boundaries and genre classifications, and the expectations from a black woman to sing R&B. She says she was "able to work with all these genres that are typically sub-cultural, like dub or punk or something, and then, by writing in a way that had hooks, made it accessible to everyone."
 Despite the album also being released on Lizard King Records, Santigold had left the label prior to the release of the album, saying that they "didn't allow me any freedoms.
 The label was a joke and I'll say that on the record.
 They weren't involved at all and pretty much got in the way."
-By the time the album was finished, she signed to Atlantic Records, whom she says loved the album and asked her to not change anything on it.
+By the time the album was finished, she signed to Atlantic Records, who she says loved the album and asked her to not change anything on it.
 The track "My Superman" was inspired by the 1980 song "Red Light" by Siouxsie and the Banshees, and contains an interpolation of it: the song credits of the song were subsequently attributed half to Siouxsie Sioux and Steven Severin on the American Ascap website.

 Jon Pareles of the NY Times noted that there was also a "reggae-ska side" in songs like "Say Aha" and "Shove It".